Wi-fi or 3G and 4G tablets - should you pay more?

 How much will a 3G/4G tablet cost?

 The main downside to 3G and 4G tablets is that they cost more than their wi-fi equivalents.
-For example, the Apple iPad Air 2 costs £399 for the 16GB wi-fi version, compared to £499 for the cellular version with 3G and 4G.
-Significant price gaps like these are common across manufacturers.
+For example, the Apple iPad costs £339 for the 16GB wi-fi version, compared to £469 for the cellular version with 3G and 4G connectivity.
+Significant price hikes like these are common across manufacturers.

 On top of that, you need to factor in a data plan to pay for the mobile access - like you would your smartphone.
 This will vary across providers, but will likely be at least £10 per month.